-- (1) An air operator certificate (AOC) holder may dry-lease a foreign-registered aircraft for commercial air transport as authorised by the Authority. - (2) An AOC holder shall not operate a foreign registered aircraft unless-
+(1) An air operator certificate holder may dry-lease a foreignregistered aircraft for commercial air transport as authorised by the Authority.

+(2) An air operator certificate holder shall not operate a foreign registered aircraft unless-

-- (a) there is in existence a current agreement between the Authority and the State of Registry that, while the aircraft is operated by a Uganda AOC holder, these Regulations governing the issuance of the Uganda AOC and its operation specification shall apply; - (b) there is in existence a current agreement between the Authority and the State of Registry that- - (i) while the aircraft is operated by the AOC holder, the Airworthiness Regulations of the State of Registry are applicable; or - (ii) if the State of Registry agrees to transfer some or all of the responsibility for airworthiness to the Authority under Article 83bis of the Chicago Convention, the Civil Aviation (Airworthiness) Regulations, 2012 shall apply to the extent agreed upon by the Authority and the State of Registry; or - (iii) the agreement acknowledges that the Authority shall have unrestricted access to the aircraft at any place and any time. - (3) Pursuant to sub-regulation (2), an AOC holder may operate a foreign registered aircraft for a period not exceeding six consecutive months. - (4) The total number of dry leased aircraft shall be such that an AOC holder will not be predominantly dependent on foreign registered aircraft. - (5) A person who wishes to operate a dry leased aircraft shall provide the Authority with the following information- - (a) the aircraft type and serial number; - (b) the name and address of the registered owner; - (c) the State of Registry and registration marks;
+- (a) there is in existence a current agreement between the Authority and the State of Registry that, while the aircraft is operated by a Ugandan air operator certificate holder, these Regulations governing the issuance of the Uganda air operator certificate and its operation specification shall apply; - (b) there is in existence a current agreement between the Authority and the State of Registry that- - (i) while the aircraft is operated by the air operator certificate holder, the Airworthiness Regulations of the State of Registry are applicable; or - (ii) if the State of Registry agrees to transfer some or all of the responsibility for airworthiness to the Authority under Article 83bis of the Convention, the Civil Aviation (Airworthiness) Regulations, 2014 shall apply to the extent agreed upon by the Authority and the State of Registry; or - (iii) the agreement acknowledges that the Authority shall have unrestricted access to the aircraft at any place and any time.

+(3) Pursuant to sub-regulation (2), an air operator certificate holder may operate a foreign registered aircraft for a period not exceeding six consecutive months.
+(4) The total number of dry leased aircrafts shall be such that an air operator certificate holder will not be predominantly dependent on foreign registered aircraft.

+(5) A person who wishes to operate a dry leased aircraft shall provide the Authority with the following information-

-- (d) the Certificate of Airworthiness and statement from the registered owner that the aircraft fully complies with the airworthiness requirements of the State of Registry; - (e) the name, address and signature of the lessee who shall be responsible for the operational control of the aircraft under the lease agreement, including a statement that the lessee fully understands the responsibilities under the applicable regulations; - (f) the aircraft type and serial number; - (g) the name and address of the registered owner; - (h) the State of Registry and registration marks; - (i) the Certificate of Airworthiness and statement from the registered owner that the aircraft fully complies with the airworthiness requirements of the State of Registry; - (j) the name, address and signature of the lessee who shall be responsible for the operational control of the aircraft under the lease agreement, including a statement that the lessee fully understands the responsibilities under the applicable regulations; - (k) a copy of the lease and maintenance agreement; and - (l) the duration of the lease. and any other information as the Authority deems necessary. - (6) A Uganda AOC holder may dry lease an aircraft registered in another contracting State for the purpose of commercial air transportation provided that the following conditions are met- - (a) the aircraft carries certificate airworthiness issued, in accordance with Annex 8, to the Chicago Convention by the State of Registry and meets the aircraft registration and marking requirements of that state;
+- (a) the aircraft type and serial number; - (b) the name and address of the registered owner; - (c) the State of Registry and registration marks; - (d) the Certificate of Airworthiness and statement from the registered owner that the aircraft fully complies with the airworthiness requirements of the State of Registry; - (e) the name, address and signature of the lessee who shall be responsible for the operational control of the aircraft under the lease agreement, including a statement that the lessee fully understands the responsibilities under the applicable regulations; - (f) the aircraft type and serial number; - (g) the name and address of the registered owner; - (h) the State of Registry and registration marks; - (i) the Certificate of Airworthiness and statement from the registered owner that the aircraft fully complies with the airworthiness requirements of the State of Registry; - (j) the name, address and signature of the lessee who shall be responsible for the operational control of the aircraft under the lease agreement, including a statement that the lessee fully understands the responsibilities under the applicable regulations; - (k) a copy of the lease and maintenance agreement; and

+(1) the duration of the lease and any other information as the Authority deems necessary.

+(6) A Ugandan air operator certificate holder may dry lease an aircraft registered in another contracting State for the purpose of commercial air transportation provided that the following conditions are met-